richmr/robocompscoutingapp/README.md

 - The classes for scoring items have to be applied to the tapped element itself.
 Not the divs.
 I think this will limit my background feedback.
 But this can't be perfect.
 - Need to generate fully formed template file when asked
 - DB of file inputs that have been validated?
 Validate should be separate command to get feedback
+- Config file also?
+With the API key and eventID?
+Generated auto?
+It really could be in the markup file.
+But we shouldn't need to remake a markup file for each event.
+Yes, TOML I think with set up assistance
+- Mode shift should, maybe, hide and show those items with data-onlyForMode?

 ### Added classes